JavaScript-santiloopz/js-concepts/README.md

 The initial codename was `Mocha`, then it was renamed to `LiveScript` and ended up being named `JavaScript`, thou Microsoft made a version of it named `JScript`.

+On of the strengths and dangers of `JavaScript` is that the whole runtime is overridable by design.
+We can override `functions` in `String` or `Number` if we so want.